If you’re in search of the best things to do in Tralee, you’ve landed in the right place.

 As mentioned earlier, Tralee is home to a clatter of the best places to visit in Kerry, so if you make it your base for a night or two, you’ll have an endless number of things to see closeby.

-Beginning and ending in the fine little town of Dingle (more on there later), the Slea Head Drive is a circular route taking in some of Ireland’s mightiest scenery, historic sites, charming villages and twisting little roads.
+This is a circular route taking in some of Ireland’s mightiest scenery, historic sites, charming villages and twisting little roads.

 A 30-minute drive north of Tralee, it’s hard to find things to give out about when you’re in the coastal town of Ballybunion.